-In 2016, with the acquisition of Fibrenoire, Videotron will increase its presence in the growing market of fibre-optic connectivity.
+In 2016, with the acquisition of Fibrenoire, Videotron increased its presence in the growing market of fibre-optic connectivity.

-Videotron serves customers with dedicated sales and customer service teams with solid expertise in business services.
-Videotron Business Solutions relies on its extensive coaxial, fibre-optic, LTE wireless networks and data centre to provide the best possible customized solutions to all of its customers.
+Videotron Business Solutions serves customers through a dedicated salesforce and customer service teams with solid expertise in business market.
+Videotron Business Solutions relies on its extensive coaxial, fibre-optic, LTE wireless networks and data centres to provide the best possible customized solutions to all of its customers.